karlnippoldt/karlnippoldt/_projects/realestate.md

     - UX/UI Design
     - User Research
     - Information Architecture
-    - Branding
+    - Brand Identity
-description: I created a significantly more usable design for a real estate market analysis product, both improving interfaces for existing features and adding useful new ones.
+description: I created a modern, usable design for a real estate market analysis product using Figma, both improving interfaces for existing features and adding useful new ones, as part of a user-centered design process.
 resume_description:
     - Created a modern, usable design for real estate market analysis software using Figma
     - Conducted user research, including surveys, as part of a user-centered design process